afinlay5/OnyxFx/README.md

 - **Android Tasks**
 	- ./gradlew android will create an Android package signed with a debug keystore
 	- ./gradlew androidRelease will create an Android package signed with the configured signingConfig
-	- ./gradlew androidInstall installs your Android application on an Android device that is connected to your development system via a USB cable
+	- ./gradlew androidInstall installs your Android application on an Android device via USB

 - **iOS Tasks**
-	- ./gradlew launchIOSDevice launches your application on an iOS device that is connected to your development system
+	- ./gradlew launchIOSDevice launches your application on an iOS device via USB
 	- ./gradlew launchIPadSimulator launces your application in an iPad simulator
 	- ./gradlew launchIPhoneSimulator launches your application in an iPhone simulator
 	- ./gradlew createIpa creates an iOS IPA package